AlehsanAliyev/WRO_2025_AZE/codes/README.md

 # Round 1 & Round 2 Code Guide

+Let me walk you through what the two Arduino sketches are doing and how they make the robot behave on the field.

 ## Common Hardware & Ideas
 - **Drive**: one DC motor (`in1`, `in2`, `en`) for forward/backward plus a servo on `servoPin` that steers the front axle.
 - **Color sensing**: the TCS3200 module on `s0`-`s3` and `out_pin` spots track colors.
 The helper `direction()` maps the pulse widths and returns: